ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 #### Whole Beamline Move

-When move for the whole beam line is activated the new positions of the motors are calculated using the following procedure.
+When move for the whole beamline is activated the new positions of the motors are calculated using the following procedure.

-1. Each of the sample parameter are considered in turn, going down the beam.
+1. Each of the sample parameters is considered in turn, going down the beam.
 2. The beamline parameter is "moved to" if it has changed or if it is in the mode and a previous beamline parameter in this mode has changed.
 3. When the beamline parameter is "moved to" the result of the calculation will be passed down to the component it controls.
-    1. At this point the set point readback value will read the same as the set point 1.The component will then recalculate the beam path and instruct those components down beam to recalculate their beam paths.
+    1. At this point the set point readback value will read the same as the set point
+    1. The component will then recalculate the beam path and instruct those components down beamline to recalculate their beam paths.
 4. Once all beamline parameters have finished calculating along with new component positions all the composite driving layer calculates the slowest movement and performs the move at that speed for all components.

 #### Single Beamline Parameter Move

 When a single beamline parameter is set and moved on its own then:

-If the beamline parameters is in the current mode:
+If the beamline parameter is in the current mode:

 1. Each beamline parameter in the mode is considered in turn, going down the beam starting from the beamline parameter which just moved.
-2. If the parameters is in the mode the beamline parameters moves to it last set point (i.e. the one in the set point readback).
+2. If the parameter is in the mode the beamline parameter moves to its last set point (i.e. the one in the set point readback).
 This will pass down the calculation to the component it controls.
 3. Then we are back to above.

 If it is not in the mode:

-1. That beamline parameters sends its move to the component it controls.
+1. That beamline parameter sends its move to the component it controls.
 2. Then the beamline is recalculated
 3. Motors are then moved